 The Effects of Cannabis Abuse on the Brain

-Cannabis use also represents a growing field in the worlds of medicine and wellbeing.
+Cannabis use also represents a growing field in the world of medicine and well-being.
 However, no matter the form, and no matter the potential benefits, all types of cannabis consumption share a great many downsides when the drug is abused.

-In short, overuse of cannabis can be incredibly negative.
-Any use by those who suffer from addiction even more so; it can be down right destructive.
+In short, the overuse of cannabis can be incredibly negative.
+Any use by those who suffer from addiction even more so; can be downright destructive.

 The effects of cannabis abuse

 The effects of cannabis can all occur with even light or occasional use.
 However, the more cannabis is used – the more it is abused – the more likely you will find these effects becoming commonplace, more severe, and, more problematic.

 Many people with an addiction to cannabis will focus on the pros of cannabis use.
 They will justify what cannabis does for them, as opposed to them.
 However, in light of the destructive nature of any addiction, these pro’s really aren't worth the paper they are written on (so to speak)

 Of course, cannabis can get you high.
 Isn’t that why people use it in the first place?
 Though this can often be harmless, this high can be ruinous for those with addictive tendencies.
 It can be harmful with overuse, too.

 Cannabis contains tetrahydrocannabinol (THC), a psychoactive compound.
 It is this THC in Cannabis products that makes you high.
 It causes your brain to release the pleasure chemical, dopamine, by stimulating the part of your brain involved with regulating and producing it.
 This provides a feeling of euphoria and relaxation.